 These insects love water, and they need lots of it to prevent their bodies from drying out.
 Make sure that your home doesn’t have any leaks, especially from equipment such as air conditioning units and hot water systems.
 If these insects don’t have everything they need to survive, they’ll be forced to look elsewhere for food and leave your timber and home’s structure alone.

 2. Cut back your bushes & trees

 Do you have heavy bushes and trees touching your house?
-The vegetation could be encouraging a colony to gain access to your home — so if you’re suspicious or concerned about unwanted termite invasions, you might want to trim everything back from the house.
+The vegetation could be encouraging a colony to gain access to your home — so if you’re suspicious or concerned about unwanted invasions, you might want to trim everything back from the house.